lptekdev/homelab/_posts/2025-01-02-proxmox_storage.md

 layout: post
 ---

 Welcome to the second part of my Proxmox Homelab.
 In this post, we add a new service to the multitenancy infrastructure: external storage.
-At the end there is the configuration required for this setup.
+At the end there is the configuration required for this setup as a generic arquitecture picture.
 One of the services that is used by the Tenants is storage.
 Although VMs use block storage, sometimes it is required to have centralized storage that can be shared by multiple workloads.
 <!--more-->